Mixed-sex education: History

 In early civilizations, people were typically educated informally: primarily within the household.
 As time progressed, education became more structured and formal.
 Women often had very few rights when education started to become a more important aspect of civilization.
-Efforts of the ancient Greek and Chinese societies focused primarily on the education of males.
+Efforts of the ancient Greek and Chinese societies focused primarily on the education of boys and men.
 In ancient Rome, the availability of education was gradually extended to women, but they were taught separately from men.
 The early Christians and medieval Europeans continued this trend, and single-sex schools for the privileged classes prevailed through the Reformation period.
-The early periods of this century included many religious schools and the first major public schools in the country had been established for males and females.
+The early periods of this century included many religious schools and the first major public schools in the country had been established for female and male students.

-In sharp contrast, in the Muslim world, females played prominent roles in education from the beginning of Islamic history.
+In sharp contrast, in the Muslim world, women played prominent roles in education from the beginning of Islamic history.
 The wife of Muhammad, Aisha, turned her home into a center of learning where both genders flocked to for classes.
 Umm al-Darda in the 7th century used to study in both men's and women's circles and then became a prominent teacher herself, even teaching at the Dome of the Rock in Jerusalem, and the caliph Abd al-Malik ibn Marwan was her student.
 Many prominent historic Muslim jurists were educated by female scholars, including the famed imam Al-Shafi'i by Sayyida Nafisa.
 The book Al-Wafa bi Asma al-Nisa is devoted to female hadith scholars alone, and covers over 10,000 women in Islamic history.
 The various halaqas in the Muslim world through the centuries were often open to both genders, and their stories are visible in numerous historic records.
 Two examples are Shaykhah Umm Al-Khayr Fatimah bint Ibrahim and her contemporary Sitt Al-Wuzara who taught both men and women in prominent mosques in the 14th century CE.
 However, as the centuries passed, an interesting phenomenon is observed--the slowly diminishing role of women in education as the empires spread and absorbed non-Muslim cultures, such as the Byzantines and Sassanians and more, whose pre-Islamic cultures had a long history of patriarchy and were sometimes reticent to adjust to the new Islamic norms.
 Nonetheless, women's roles in education were, still yet, incomparably pronounced compared to any other premodern civilization in human history by a massive margin.